Komodo/KomodoEdit/README.txt

    "./configure; make; make install" build trinity.

    What this configuration is saying is:
-   - configure for a Komodo Edit 5.2.x build
+   - configure for a Komodo Edit 6.10.x build
-   - use the latest Mozilla CVS HEAD sources
+   - use the latest Mozilla 1.9.1 source code
    - do a release (i.e. non-debug) build
    - don't strip symbol information from binaries (i.e. *don't* put --enable-strip in .mozconfig)